jeremenichelli/jeremenichelli.github.io/_posts/2015-08-12-building-blog-jekyll-posts.md

 ### Permalinks

-The url that your post will have can be changed in the *_config.yml* file and Jekyll already has <a href="http://jekyllrb.com/docs/permalinks/" target="_blank">some nice formats ready to go</a> for you.
+The url that your post will have can be changed in the *_config.yml* file and Jekyll already has <a href="http://jekyllrb.com/docs/permalinks/" target="_blank">pre-built date filters</a> for you.

 ## Listing your posts